Firebase O'Reilly: Siege (9 August to 7 October 1970)

 On the morning of 16 September the 2/1/1st, while on a sweep of the area surrounding O'Reilly, engaged a PAVN element.
 Supported by helicopter gunships of the 101st Airborne Division, the ARVN killed 46 PAVN.
 In the vicinity of the base on 20 September, ARVN elements contacted the PAVN units in two separate actions.
 The 1/1/1st killed 15 PAVN from the 29th Regiment in a noontime sweep, at a cost of one ARVN killed and 21 wounded.
 One hour later, the 4/1/1st battled other elements of the 29th Regiment, no PAVN casualties were ascertained but the ARVN had 12 wounded.
 Nearby on 22 September, the 29th Regiment attacked the 1/1/1st killing two and wounding at a cost of three PAVN killed.
 On the early morning of 24 September the 4/1/1st ambushed a PAVN force and killed 26 in the general vicinity of the base.

 In mid-September, due to anticipated bad weather which would affect air operations, the ARVN Joint General Staff considered the evacuation of O'Reilly.
 Firebase Barnett (10 km northwest of O'Reilly) was closed 18 September as part of the preplanned monsoon season relocation of units.

-On 2 October O'Reilly was attacked again, the defending 3rd Company, 4/1st, received 50 rounds of 60mm mortar fire followed by a ground attack from two PAVN platoons.
+On 2 October O'Reilly was attacked again, the defending 3rd Company, 4/1st, received 50 rounds of 60 mm mortar fire followed by a ground attack from two PAVN platoons.
 The attack was stopped with a loss of one and two wounded; the PAVN left 12 dead.
 The base was closed down on the morning of 7 October due to weather and resupply difficulties.

 The cumulative totals of casualties in the O'Reilly area from 6 August to 7 October were 570 PAVN killed and 61 ARVN and two U.S. killed.
-Units of the ARVN 1st Regiment received 115 attacks by fire which consisted of more than 2,700 rounds of mixed 60, 82 and 120mm mortar fire.
+Units of the ARVN 1st Regiment received 115 attacks by fire which consisted of more than 2,700 rounds of mixed 60, 82 and 120 mm mortar fire.
 It was speculated that the PAVN attacks around O'Reilly were to divert allied attention from the logistical activity along the border and in Laos.
 Equally, the PAVN might have been attempting to draw allied forces out of the populated lowlands to provide greater freedom of movement for Vietcong forces in a continuing assault on the pacification and Vietnamization programs.